connext/documentation/docs/developers/guides/introduction.md

 # Introduction

-We have a variety of guides for different features enabled with Connext.
+These are guides for different features, use-cases, and perhipheral utilities that can be helpful when building on Connext.